 Effective January 1, 2012, a new accounting standard modifies the options for presentation of other comprehensive income.
-The new standard will require us to present comprehensive income in either a single continuous statement or two separate but consecutive statements.
+The new standard requires the Company to present comprehensive income in either a single continuous statement or two separate but consecutive statements.
 This guidance does not change the items that must be reported in other comprehensive income.
-We expect the adoption will impact our financial statement disclosures.
+The adoption did impact the Company's financial statement presentation.